-K2: Not what people think it is
+K2: not what people think it is

 K2 drugs, or synthetic cannabinoids, are a mixture of shredded plant material in which man-made, mind-altering chemicals are sprayed on so recreational users can smoke them for a high, says the National Institute on Drug Abuse (NIDA).
 They also are sold as liquids so that they can be vaporized or inhaled via e-cigarettes and other devices.
-Some users also make a tea from the herbs.
+Some users also make tea from herbs.